vvictort/vvictort/README.md

 ###

 <p align="left">My name is Victor, and these are a few facts about:<br><br>
-  - 🔭 I’m currently working on Fundra<br>
+  - 🔭 I’m currently working on my portfolio <br>
-  - 🌱 I’m currently learning Springboot, React + TailwindCSS<br>
+  - 🌱 I’m currently learning ThreeJS, React + TailwindCSS<br>
   - 💬 Ask me about Java, React and ML<br>
   - ⚡ Fun fact: I am a third-year CS student @ UBC
 </p>